9 Winter Research Programs for High School Students

-Additionally, such experiences demonstrate your dedication to your chosen field and prove to admission officers that you can apply theoretical concepts in practical situations.
-It can also help you network with researchers at the top of their field.
+Additionally, such experiences demonstrate your dedication to your chosen field and show admission officers that you can apply theoretical concepts in practical situations.
+It can also help you network with researchers in your field.
 You can later use these connections for job opportunities or even letters of recommendation!

 Location: Remote — you can participate in this program from anywhere in the world!